eriksjolund/podman-socket-activation/README.md

 BindTo=podman-usernamespace.service
 ```

 The service _podman-usernamepsace.service_ is a `Type=oneshot` service that executes `podman unshare /bin/true`.
-The command is normally used for other
+That command is normally used for other
 things, but a side effect of the command is that it sets up the user namespace.

 Instead of using  _podman-usernamespace.service_, another solution could have been to create a dependency on a systemd user service that performs a container image pull